 Question: Are meals included during camp?

 Answer: Boarders are provided breakfast, lunch, and dinner.
 Lunch is provided for commuter campers.
-Please note: Although most our meals served come with a variety of fruits & vegetables, we do not provide a special menu for vegetarian only, or gluten free diets.
+Note: Although most meals served come with a variety of fruits & vegetables, we do not provide a special menu for vegetarian, or gluten free diets.

 Question: Is a physical required in order to participate in camp?

 Answer: No, but remember that a (Medical Insurance/Information) is required when registering.
-ALso, a copy of the campers insurance card shoudl be brought to camp and held by the camper.
+Also, a copy of the campers insurance card should be brought to camp and held by the camper.